DigitalHolography/Holovibes/docs/Holo file format.md

 ### 64 bytes binary header

 - "HOLO" magic number (4 bytes)
-- Version of the Holo file format (Latest: 7)
+- Version of the Holo file format (2 bytes)
 - Number of bits per pixel (2 bytes)
 - Width of the images (4 bytes)
 - Height of the images (4 bytes)